Prague Airport

 Many visitors prefer to use the Prague metro system.
 But, it's one thing to plan NOW to take the bus and metro, but another thing to actually do it LATER.

 Any route from the airport by public transportation will take at least 40 minutes regardless of your destination.
-Plus, you'll have to exchange money, buy tickets and navigate the whole ordeal.
+Plus, you'll have to exchange money, buy tickets and navigate the whole trip.
 So it's better to save time and energy by taking a pre-arranged transfer.

 If you want to catch a taxi from the airport then use AAA Taxi.
 They are the yellow taxis swarming outside.
 They offer the most reliable service.
 But please be aware, some taxi drivers are known to overcharge tourists.
 Always make sure they use the meter.